Utah State beats San Diego State, wins Mountain West title

 BIG PICTURE

-Utah State: This was the Aggies’ first conference championship game appearance since winning the Western Athletic Conference title in 2011 with a 77-69 victory over Boise State.
+Utah State: This was the Aggies’ first conference championship game appearance since winning that WAC title in 2011.
 Merrill became the seventh Aggie to reach 700 points in a season and moved into fifth on the team’s career scoring list with his 21st point Saturday.

 San Diego State: The Aztecs won the MWC tournament in 2002, 2006, 2010, 2011 and 2018.
 This also was their ninth finals appearance in 11 years, all at the Thomas & Mack Center.
 They have appeared in 11, a conference record.